PHOTOS part 1 CLICK HERE —>> https://goo.gl/photos/P51pEgM1AZsj2wAYA

 Afterwards we found our way via several alleyways to the craft market.
 Here we all enjoyed looking at the beautiful crafts for sale.
 The textiles are just wonderful.
 The workmanship is excellent.
 I just loved all the colorful fabrics, masks and bags.

-John took Ethan and Rhianna to the airport at 4:30am the next morning, it was time for img_9088them to head home.
+John took Ethan and Rhianna to the airport at 4:30am the next morning, it was time for them to head home.
 Afterwards we enjoyed Antigua for a few hours and then headed into Guatemala City for our bus back to the Rio the following day.

 “The question is not what you look at—but how you look and whether you see.” – Henry David Thoreau